 Dielectric Constant Stud Finder

 Complicated name aside, a dielectric constant (DC) stud finder is a kind that you may already have on hand.
 This is the type of stud finder that you slide across a wall until a red light signals that there is a solid mass such as a wooden stud behind the covering surface.

-Dielectric constant stud finders do a poor job of locating studs behind tile as they are prone to returning a host of false-positives.
-However, if you combine a DC stud finder with intuition and detective work, you can do a fairly good job of locating studs.
+Dielectric constant stud finders do a poor job of locating studs behind tile as they are prone to returning a host of false-positives when there is a lot of dense materials in the area.